PascalCorpsman/mini_projects/miniprojects/FPC_CPU/Readme.md

 If you need inspiration of what to implement with the CPU maybe you take a look [here](Practice_tasks.md).

 Features:
-- Execution of ASSEMBLER Code (step by step or automatic mode)
+- Execution of assembler code (step by step or automatic mode)
-- Optional Pipelining
+- Optional pipelining
 - Breakpoints
+- Memory
-- Memory / Stack
+- Stack
-- Function Calls
+- Function calls

 Dependencies:
 - none